GeoffCox/geoffcox.github.io/Locality.md

 - A helper method after the method that calls it.

 ## Tips
 - Files are serial so you might not be able to always group all code together.
-Do your best, but realize that a class with a complex web of dependencies internally might need to be re-designed.
+Do your best, but realize that a class with a complex web of dependencies internally might need to be redesigned.
 - In C#, avoid #regions except for implementing interface contracts.
 Modern tools have excellent search and humans are pretty good at vertical scanning.

 ## Benefits